 You should warm up your whole body before warming up your voice because it may be counterproductive if you are only going to warm up your vocal cords without first warming up your entire body.
 It would also be advisable when warming up your vocal cords to start with the low notes by humming low.
 Once you feel that you’re able to hit the low notes, slowly try to reach the middle notes.
 Slides will surely be beneficial to you as long as you carefully do the slide from one note to another.
 Once you have hit the middle notes, you can then proceed with the higher notes.

 - You should know that fluids accumulate in your throat while you’re sleeping.
 It’s the same thing that happens when your eyes look swollen when you wake up in the morning.

-- Those people who have the habit of using their mouth to breathe while they sleep make their vocal cords dry.
+- Those people who have the habit of using their mouths to breathe while they sleep make their vocal cords dry.
 This process is brought about by the tissues in your throat that collect fluid.
 It is the same as why your eyes get puffy when you wake up in the morning.
-The reason for this is that there is shortage of lubrication in your vocal cords that hinders them from moving together.
-Lubrication helps to create normal or higher pitch in your voice.
+The reason for this is that there is a shortage of lubrication in your vocal cords that hinder them from moving together.
+Lubrication helps to create a normal or higher pitch in your voice.